drohmer/CSE104/C_server/01_php/03_get_post/readme.md

 While url parameters can be sent in an automatic way, HTML forms containing inputs ([as seen in JavaScript](https://github.com/drohmer/CSE104/tree/master/B_javascript/04_inputs)) are the common way to provide information directly from the user.

-The general syntax of an HTML form using the GET method to transfert the information into the `url/file.php` script is the following
+The general syntax of an HTML form using the GET method to transfer the information into the `url/file.php` script is the following

 ```html
 <form action="url/file.php">